 Now let's move on to the star, the Cajun shrimp and sausage skillet.
 Heat a large saute pan over high heat and sear the shrimp until pink.
 We're going to add the shrimp back into the sauce so make sure not to overcook it.
 Season with salt and pepper and set it aside.

 In the same pan, sear the sliced sausage until browned on both sides.
-Andouille sausage works great with this dish but you can switch it for another sausage if you prefer.
+Remove the sausage and set it aside.

 Don't worry if the tomato paste sticks to the bottom of the pan.
 Once you add the white wine, you can use a wooden spoon to scrape off those caramelized bits.

 Next, add the chicken broth along with Swiss chard and bring the liquid to a boil.
 Continue to simmer the broth until it's reduced by half.

 By now the sauce should be smelling aromatic and have a wonderful depth of flavor.
 Add back the shrimp and sausage to the sauce along with the coconut cream.
 The coconut cream makes the sauce a bit richer and smooth; you can use heavy cream instead if you prefer.
 Finally, season with lemon juice, salt, and pepper.

 Simmer the skillet for another minute, allowing the proteins to really absorb all of those flavors.
 Then, remove the pan from heat and garnish with chopped parsley.

 Serve the Cajun shrimp and sausage skillet with a bowl of scallion rice and serve with hot sauce on the side if desired.